kennethreitz/simplechat/README.md

 ## Overview

-SimpleChat is a command-line chat application that provides an interactive interface for conversing with AI models.
+Simplechat is a command-line chat application that provides an interactive interface for conversing with AI models.
 It features memory persistence, context awareness, and support for multiple AI providers.

 ## Features